Indigo7w7/Android-Controls-3D/README.md

 # AndroidControls-3D

+# EN:
+contains:
+-joystick movement.
--gravity with acceleration of fall
+-gravity with acceleration of fall.
--smoothness when moving up ramps
+-smoothness when moving up ramps.
--look where you walk with respect to the camera
+-look where you walk with respect to the camera.

-ES:
+# ES:
 contiene:
 -movimiento por joystick.
 -gravedad con aceleración de caída.